 - Proctor Art Gallery at 3811 N 26th St

-Proctor Art Gallery provides works made by regional and local artists in a wide variety of mediums.
-They have a layaway program and you can pay via instalments if necessary.
-B2 Fine Art Gallery from our main list also sell art and offer art appraisal.
+Proctor Art Gallery provides works made by regional and local artists in a wide variety of mediums plus they have a layaway program and you can pay via installments if necessary.

 Walking Tours